Police / Police in schools / Searches in schools

 Schools have a separate power to require pupils to walk through a metal detector (or use a hand-held one) before they enter the school.
 This is based on their duty to ensure the safety of students, staff and visitors by preventing weapons from entering school grounds.

 It also means that scan policies which seem neutral but actually disadvantage one group with a protected characteristic, may also be unlawful.
-For example, if the scan policy is focused on those who are wearing headgear, this will disadvantage those who wear head coverings for religious reasons.
+For example, if the scan policy is focused on those who are wearing headgear, this will disadvantage those who wear head coverings for religious reasons, such as a hijab.
 This is called indirect discrimination.

-Schools are allowed to deny entry to pupils who refuse to be scanned or who are found to be carrying weapons.
-But refusing to be scanned is not automatic grounds for a search.
-Any search must still be carried out in line with the powers given above.
+Schools are allowed to deny entry to pupils who refuse to be scanned or who are found to be carrying weapons; however, refusing to be scanned does not provide automatic grounds for a search.
+Any search must still be carried out in line with the powers listed above.

 When does an appropriate adult need to be involved?